bgatellier/scodi/docs/SETUP_LOCAL_ENVIRONMENT.md

 nvm use
 ```

-_Heart_ handle every modules in a single repository that is managed with [Rush](https://rushjs.io/).
+_Scodi_ handle every modules in a single repository that is managed with [Rush](https://rushjs.io/).

 So make sure you have it installed on your computer before you begin: